FormidableLabs/multibot-examples/transforms/builder-concurrent/README.md

    `devDependencies` with `builder`.
 2. Mutate any npm tasks to switch `concurrently` to the `builder concurrent` analog.
+3. Also sorts `dependencies` and `devDependencies` for cleaner diffs and because our projects should be doing this anyways.

 The [`transform.js`](./transform.js) script has a few precautionary errors to guarantee we limit the repos we act upon to just those meeting the heuristic.